-3 Reasons Why Marketing Needs a Seat at Customer Success Strategy Planning
+3 Reasons Why Marketing Needs a Seat at Your Next Customer Success Strategy Session

 Departmental strategy planning: a necessary evil of any high-growth company.
 Although these meetings may take a full day (or even multiple days), they are fundamental processes that must be acknowledged.
 While it’s clear why Customer Success should be involved in executive initiatives and C-Suite planning, the reasoning behind including other departments in customer success strategy planning may take a little explanation.

 Let’s start with the most obvious: sales.
 It’s important for the existing business customer success and new business sales teams to be in lockstep to ensure complete transparency between the two teams.
 More often than not, these departments fall within the same broader department, often managed by a Chief Revenue Officer or VP of Sales who is in charge of all revenue streams.
 The synergy between the teams must exist to make sure Sales isn’t ‘overselling their boundaries’ which happens when sales sells something that isn’t actually in the product, or hasn’t yet been released to the roadmap.
 This mishap can often lead to customer complaints and issues during implementation periods, which is why it’s crucial for the two teams to always be in sync.

 Three Reasons Why Marketing Needs a Seat at Your Customer Success Strategy Meetings

 But marketing can be an entirely different story.
 While this department is often rolled up under the sales umbrella, it’s important that marketing have an individual voice outside of Sales— especially when it comes to customer success.
 Marketing professionals bring different strengths and talents to the table than those in revenue generating positions, and the change of perspective can be refreshing and transformative.
 Marketing can also help develop more transactional campaigns and bring a hands-on approach to customer success initiatives.
 Here are three reasons marketing needs a seat customer success strategy meetings: